jedlimlx/Logic-Cellular-Automaton-Search/README.md

-I've been working on this program for a few days now.
-I would like to thank Mateon1 for helping me with CNF and debugging and WildMyron for the original idea.
+I would like to thank Mateon1 for helping me with CNF and debugging and WildMyron for the original idea of using a SAT / SMT solver.

 Installation
 ------------